alosadagrande/acm-cnf/acm-manifests/ptp/README.md

 Configuration of the PTP Operator (PTP) is done using ACM GitOps approach.
 Actually, when we talk about PTP configuration we are referring to create or modify the `PTPConfig CRD` and creating two profiles: the grandmaster and the slave.
 Those PTP profiles are used by the linuxptp-daemon pods, which are actually deployed as a daemonSet, to set which node will perform the PTP master clock role and what nodes (slaves) are going to sync against the master clock.

 Both `ptpConfig` profile is stored in a Git branch in this repository.
 ACM is in charge of making sure the configuration stored in Git is applied properly.
-Therefore, in order to change the performance profile of a particular environment or group of clusters, it must be done through a Git workflow.
+Therefore, in order to change the PTP profile of a particular environment or group of clusters, it must be done through a Git workflow.

 Let's get into it.